XanaduAI/jet/docs/use/tensor_networks.rst

 contraction representing the final output of the circuit may only be performed once nodes :math:`A_k` and :math:`B_{m,n,k}` have been computed.

-Despite its underlying complexity, the interface to ``TaskBasedCpuContractor`` is relatively straightforward.
+Despite its underlying complexity, the interface to ``TaskBasedContractor`` is relatively straightforward.
 After constructing the ``TensorNetwork`` in the previous section, the contraction path is specified using a ``PathInfo`` object: